£100: obviously a lot of money in 1876!

 Building Gets Underway

 A report on the construction stated: “50 men are constantly employed in the erection of the large structure in which is to be held the forthcoming Art Treasures and Industrial Exhibition.
-The building of which Mr Kennedy is the architect and Mr WE Samuel is the builder is approached by a main entrance from Hope Street with Mr Low`s new premises forming a frontage to the pavilion.
-On either side of the entrance is the museum which will occupy the whole of Mr Low’s new premises with a covered way 78 feet long, leading into the entrance hall, thence into the art gallery which is 130 feet x 70 feet, the whole area being 10,380 feet.”
+The building of which Mr Kennedy is the architect and Mr WE Samuel is the builder.
+It is approached by a main entrance from Hope Street with Mr Low`s new premises forming a frontage to the pavilion.
+On either side of the entrance is the museum which will occupy the whole of Mr Low’s new premises with a covered way 78 feet long.
+Leading into the entrance hall.
+Thence into the art gallery which is 130 feet x 70 feet, the whole area being 10,380 feet.”

-There was also a reading room, retiring room with a lavatory, a second-class refreshment room and buffet.
+Moreover, there was also a reading room, retiring room with a lavatory, a second-class refreshment room and buffet.
 Another room led to a first-class refreshment room.
-A large stained-glass window faced the main entrance in Hope Street and a road was built 15 feet wide from Egerton Street for exit only.
+A large stained-glass window faced the main entrance in Hope Street and a road was built 15 feet wide from Egerton Street.
+For exit only.

 The Grand Opening

-The Duke expressed his disappointment that the Prince and Princess of Wales were unable to attend the opening of the Exhibition and the Eisteddfod due to take place the next month.
+The Duke expressed his disappointment that the Prince and Princess of Wales were unable to attend the opening of the Exhibition and the Eisteddfod.
+Due to take place the next month.
 He expected that the number of visitors would be about 1,000 each day which would ensure the exhibition’s financial success.
-The event was then declared open and a vocal and instrumental concert was given with Mr Best presiding at the organ and Mr J Thomas conducting the band.
+The event was then declared open.
+A vocal and instrumental concert was given with Mr Best presiding at the organ and Mr J Thomas conducting the band.
 Madame Edith Wynne had been announced to sing, but was suffering from ‘hoarseness’ and was unable to attend.

 The Chester Courant said that regret was felt when they heard of the low attendance.
-The art exhibition was one of the best ever held in the provinces and that the only thing wanting to ensure success was the support of the public.
-It was felt that if such great effort had been met with scant recognition and it would be said by many critics that the people of North Wales are indifferent to the fine arts.
-It was hoped that large employers in the area would stimulate their workmen to visit, and that on certain days schools would be allowed to attend.
+The art exhibition was one of the best ever held in the provinces.
+The only thing wanting to ensure success was the support of the public.
+It would be said by many critics that the people of North Wales are indifferent to the fine arts.
+It was also hoped that large employers in the area would stimulate their workmen to visit, and that schools would be allowed to attend.

 Article kindly provided by Graham Lloyd of wrexham-history.com